 Create a Windows virtual machine with Accelerated Networking

 In this tutorial, you learn how to create a Windows virtual machine (VM) with Accelerated Networking.
+To create a Linux VM with Accelerated Networking, see Create a Linux VM with Accelerated Networking.
 Accelerated networking enables single root I/O virtualization (SR-IOV) to a VM, greatly improving its networking performance.
 This high-performance path bypasses the host from the datapath, reducing latency, jitter, and CPU utilization, for use with the most demanding network workloads on supported VM types.
 The following picture shows communication between two VMs with and without accelerated networking:

 Without accelerated networking, all networking traffic in and out of the VM must traverse the host and the virtual switch.
 The virtual switch provides all policy enforcement, such as network security groups, access control lists, isolation, and other network virtualized services to network traffic.
 To learn more about virtual switches, read the Hyper-V network virtualization and virtual switch article.

 With accelerated networking, network traffic arrives at the VM's network interface (NIC), and is then forwarded to the VM.
 All network policies that the virtual switch applies are now offloaded and applied in hardware.
 Applying policy in hardware enables the NIC to forward network traffic directly to the VM, bypassing the host and the virtual switch, while maintaining all the policy it applied in the host.